 Injection moulding is a reliable and cost-effective way to manufacture at medium to high volumes.

-The process traditionally involves creating a hard tool manufactured from steel.
+The injection moulding process traditionally involves creating a hard tool manufactured from steel.

-The Ricoh team has decades of experience with injection moulding, making us the ideal partner for a full end-to-end, design-to-manufacturing process.
+The Ricoh 3D team has decades of experience with 3D printing, making us the ideal partner for a full end-to-end, design-to-manufacturing process.

-At Ricoh we offer a choice of hundreds of materials and colours for injection moulding, including all standard, engineering and high-performance polymers.
+At Ricoh 3D we offer a choice of hundreds of materials and colours for parts, including all standard, engineering and high-performance polymers.